peterrentz/peterrentz/README.md

 ### Hi there 👋

-🔭 I’m currently working as a Principal Product Designer at The Times
+🔭 I’m currently a Principal Product Designer at The Times

-🌱 I’m currently reading The Power Broker by Robert Caro
+🌱 I’m currently reading The Scarlet Gang of Asakusa by Yasunari Kawabata

 🧰 I want to learn CSS Grid